Urinary tract infections (UTIs) are one of the most common infections in women.

 For patients, the first question is when to see a doctor after feeling the initial symptoms.
 Typically, these symptoms are burning pain with urination, urgency and frequency of urination, and pain above the pubic bone.

-Here she addresses some other common myths, and truths, about UTIs.
+Here she addresses some other common myths and truths about UTIs.

-Another trigger particular to women is hormonal fluctuation with age.
+Another trigger particular to women is hormonal change with age.
 Until menopause, vaginal flora (microbes that normally live in the vagina) includes protective bacteria.
 But when estrogen drops during menopause, the pH of the vagina changes, and the good flora cannot thrive there as easily.
 Without these good bacteria, the “bad” bacteria can more easily flourish in postmenopausal women.

 Use of spermicides with or without barrier contraceptives has been shown to increase the risk of urinary tract infections in sexually active women.
 Women may consider an alternative contraceptive regimen if they experience UTIs after intercourse.

-For patients with recurrent urinary tract infection (three or more infections within 12 months or more than two infections within 6 months), your physician likely will culture your urine to determine the specific type of bacteria causing your infection.
+For patients with recurrent urinary tract infection (three or more infections within 12 months or more than two infections within 6 months), your doctor likely will culture your urine to determine the specific type of bacteria causing your infection.
 A culture is more informative than a dipstick urine test that reveals only whether an infection is likely to be present.

 The right test is particularly important for someone who experiences recurring infections.
-“This is to be sure that your symptoms truly are due to infection and that the antibiotics usually used for these infections are appropriate for you,” says Dr. Dielubanza.
+“This is to be sure that your symptoms truly are due to infection and that the antibiotics usually used for these infections are appropriate for you,” said Dr. Dielubanza.

-“Longer courses do not increase the likelihood of clearing the infection,” says Dr. Dielubanza.
+“Longer courses do not increase the likelihood of clearing the infection,” said Dr. Dielubanza.
 “But they do increase the risk of antibiotic resistance, increase the risk of yeast infections, and increase the risk of infectious forms of diarrhea.”